regionostergotland/CKM-mirror-via-modellbibliotek/README.md

   Measurement is based on a three-dimensional image.
 The advantage is that the image is not based on the assumptions required for biplane or triplane.

 - **Doppler**
-  A two-dimensional image supplemented with a color-coded layer representing blood flows (Spectral Doppler) and tissue velocities (Tissue Doppler) based on frequency changes.
+  A two-dimensional image supplemented with a color-coded layer representing blood flows (Spectral Doppler (Continuous wave doppler and Pulsed wave doppler) and tissue velocities (Tissue Doppler) based on frequency changes.

 - **Speckle tracking**
   [text]

 - **Estimation**
-  [text]
+  An estimated value of a quantity derived from the measurement of another quantity.
+The result is based on broad categorizations as well as the clinician’s expert knowledge and experience.

 ## View
 Views or projections, i.e., different angles from which the heart can be seen.